 "A class act."Legal 500

-Upon transferring to the Bar, Antonia is developing a practice covering all aspects of civil litigation, with particular expertise in personal injury, credit hire and fraud.
+Antonia has a varied practice covering all aspects of civil litigation, with particular expertise in personal injury, credit hire and fraud.

-Antonia has experience of RTAs, highway claims, employer’s liability, occupier’s liability and product liability.
-She regularly appears in the County Court and has acted on fast track trials, small claims hearings, MOJ Stage 3 hearings and interlocutory applications.
+Antonia has extensive experience of RTAs, highway claims, employer’s liability, occupier’s liability, travel claims and product liability.
+She regularly appears in the County Court and has acted in multi-track trials, fast track trials, small claims hearings, MOJ Stage 3 hearings and interlocutory applications.

 Antonia has advised insurers, manufacturers and restaurants in respect to claims involving both foreign bodies in food and food poisoning.
 She has advised in respect to professional negligence claims which result in personal injury and/or property damage.
 She also has experience of claims involving the Package Travel, Package Holiday and Package Tours Regulations 1992 and the Montreal Convention.

 Antonia has extensive experience in drafting pleadings including defences, particulars of claim, requests for further information under CPR Part 18, schedules of special damages and applications.
 She has advised in conference in respect to quantum, liability and the content of witness evidence to maximise a party’s chances of success.

 She has used her knowledge of the pre-action protocols to pursue the strike out of subsequent claims for credit hire commenced after settlement of protocol claims and the debarment of medical evidence for failure to comply with the rules on disclosure.